grampus-whcz/IncluRCA/README.md

 cd ./code
 pip install -r requirements.txt
 ````
 We also provide our configuration in the experimental environment.
-File "requirements_experimental_environment.txt" is the pip list of our experimental environment (Note that: the installation of PyTorch followed by https://pytorch.org/get-started/previous-versions/, and torch-scatter and torch-sparse can be doanloaded on https://pytorch-geometric.com/whl/).
+File "requirements_experimental_environment.txt" is the pip list of our experimental environment (Note that: the installation of PyTorch followed by https://pytorch.org/get-started/previous-versions/, and torch-scatter and torch-sparse can be downloaded on https://pytorch-geometric.com/whl/).

 ### Our Test Environment